daiolupo/principlesExample/README.md

 ### Principle 1: Purpose of collection of personal information

-#### How can we ensure that users provide personal information that is required for the functioning of the website?
+#### How can we ensure that users provide personal information that is required for the agency to function?
-- [ ] Users are <!-- -only --> only required to give their personal information for the functioning of the website.
+- [ ] Users are <!-- -only --> only required to give their personal information for the agency to function.

-#### How can we ensure that the user will only provide their personal information required for the functioning of the website?
+#### How can we make sure that the user will only provide their personal information required for the agency to function?
-- [ ] Users will be able to fill out a required-field validation form which only requires personal information that is needed for the functioning of the website.
+- [ ] Users will be able to fill out a required-field validation form which only requires personal information for the agency to function.

 #